 CAN seeks high levels of alignment and consensus in its decision-making.
 Technically, most Leadership Team decisions require a majority vote of the quorum present.
-The separation of CAN from its fiscal sponsor, selection of an Executive Director, and selection of Leadership Team co-chairs, and amendment to CAN Governance requires a 2/3 vote of the required quorum at any regular or special meeting called for such purposes.
+The separation of CAN from its fiscal sponsor, selection of an Executive Director, and selection of Leadership Team Co-chairs, and amendment to CAN Governance requires a $\frac{2}{3}$ vote of the required quorum at any regular or special meeting called for such purposes.
 Ex-officio Leaders do not vote but are free to offer input and advice during the voting process consistent with CAN's Conflict of Interest Policy.

-Leadership Team co-chairs determine the appropriate method and process for each scheduled vote.
-Voting and decision-making may be conducted during in-person and virtual meetings by assessing those in favor, those opposed, and those abstaining from a vote; offering a spectrum of agreement (e.g., whole-hearted endorsement, support with reservation, abstain, cannot support without further discussion, and serious disagreement); a silent ballot; electronic survey; or other method selected by Leadership Team co-chairs.
-Voting between meetings may take place via telephone, live poll, or electronic survey.
+Leadership Team Co-chairs determine the appropriate method and process for each scheduled vote.
+Voting and decision-making may be conducted during in-person and virtual meetings by assessing those in favor, those opposed, and those abstaining from a vote; offering a spectrum of agreement (e.g., whole-hearted endorsement, support with reservation, abstain, cannot support without further discussion, and serious disagreement); a silent ballot; electronic survey; or other method selected by Leadership Team Co-chairs.
+Voting between meetings may take place via virtual meeting.